 The Proposed Regional Pest Management Plan consultation process has now been completed and Council has adopted the Draft Plan.

-The principle goal of the Regional Pest Management Plan is to limit the adverse effects of unwanted plants, animals, horticultural and marine pests.
+The Regional Pest Management Plan came into effect on 1 February 2019.
+Its primary aim is to limit the adverse effects of unwanted plants, animals, horticultural and marine pests.
 These invasive species can have wide ranging effects on human health, indigenous flora and fauna, our heritage, or the economy.
-When finalised, this Plan will supercede the current Regional Pest and Phytosanitary Management Strategies.
+This Plan supercedes the previous Regional Pest and Phytosanitary Management Strategies.

-Regional pest management sits within a biosecurity framework for the Hawke’s Bay region, which includes:
+Regional pest management operates within a biosecurity framework for the Hawke’s Bay region, which includes:

 Positive engagement from the community through the release of a discussion document in 2017 has helped shape this proposed plan.
-Council has also been working with key stakeholders including farmers, contractors, agencies and members of the community.
+Council also worked with key stakeholders, including farmers, contractors, agencies and members of the community.
+We thank all those who have contributed to the review.

-Over the past 15 years, approximately 80% of HBRC’s biosecurity budget has been focussed on pests affecting agricultural production.
+Over the past 15 years, approximately 80% of the regional council’s biosecurity budget has focused on pests affecting agricultural production.
 There is now a growing community expectation for a greater focus on protecting our native species and habitats and to recognise the biodiversity gains achieved from our current programmes.
 The plan reflects this change in attitude.

 Disclaimers and Copyright